Joe Chambers (singer)

-Joe Chambers aka Joseph Chambers was a singer, guitarist, songwriter and arranger.
-He was also a member of the 1960s group, The Chambers Brothers.
+Joe Chambers aka Joseph Chambers (22 August 1942 – 15 August 2024) was a singer, guitarist, songwriter and arranger.
+He was also a member of the 1960s group, the Chambers Brothers.
 The songs he wrote or co-wrote include, "Don't Lose Your Cool", the 1960s psychedelic soul song; "Time Has Come Today", "A New Time, A New Day", "Love, Peace and Happiness", and others.

 Background

 Joseph Lamar Chambers was born on 22 August 1942 in his grandmother's house in Scott County, Mississippi.
 He was the youngest of the sons.
 His family was a sharecropping family.
 He was one of eight boys.
 He also had five sisters.

-He was eight years old when the family moved to Dolittle, Lee County, near the city of Carthage.
+He was eight years old when the family moved to Dolittle, Leake County, near the city of Carthage.

 There was music in the house.
 His brothers Major and Willie both played the guitar.
 It was around 1965 that he became more interested in playing the guitar.

 Joe, Willie, Lester, George Chambers, along with drummer Brian Keenan made up The Chambers Brothers.
 There were however earlier drummers who were with the brothers for short times.
 They were Mike Konnic and Jesse "Nicky" Cahn.

 According to Ebony magazine, nobody in The Chambers Brothers line up was under six feet tall.
 Brian the drummer was six foot tall.
 Willie was six-foot-two, George and Lester were six-foot-three and Joe was six-foot-five tall.

 With brother Willie, Joe wrote "Time Has Come Today", which according to Rock Song Index: The 7500 Most Important Songs for the Rock and Roll Era by Bruce Pollock is one of the most enduring '60s chants.
 It is Joe Chambers' lead vocal that is heard on the song.

 In later years he was fronting his band in Los Angeles, The Joe Chambers Experience.
 He also worked with Marva Holiday and recorded "To Love Somebody" which was released in 2019.